Food Trend Dictionary: 23 Of The Most Popular Diets Explained Part I

 What’s not allowed: Red meat, poultry.
 Some pescetarians also do not consume eggs and dairy.

-Reduced risk of heart disease, obesity, diabetes, arthritis, anemia and cancer.
+Pros: Reduced risk of heart disease, obesity, diabetes, arthritis, anemia and cancer.
 High fibre, omega 3 and iron intake and limited saturated fat intake.
 Lessens the impact of land animal agriculture on the planet.

 Cons: The potential for higher intake of mercury, seafood is often expensive and some pescetarians gain weight due to the allowable dairy and carb intake.